mcvm-launcher/mcvm/docs/Configuring.md

  * `id`: The identifier for the package.
 It is very important that this field is correct for the package to work.
  * `type`: The type of the package, either a standard `"remote"` package or a `"local"` package.
- * `version` (Optional): The version string for the package.
+ * `version` (Optional): The version number for the package.
 This is not needed for remote packages but *required* for local ones.
  * `path` (Optional): The path to a local package script.
 Only required for local packages.
  * `features` (Optional): A list of strings for package features that you would like to enable.
  * `permissions` (Optional): The amount of control you would like to give this package.
 Can be `"restricted"`, `"standard"`, or `"elevated"`.
 Packages you do not trust should be given the `"restricted"` level.
 Packages that you trust and want to provide access to special commands for can be given `"elevated"`.
 Defaults to `"standard"`.